More

 Engaged employees are likelier to stay with an organisation because they feel connected to its mission and values.
 Create opportunities for employees to provide feedback, voice concerns, and contribute to decision-making.

-Regularly solicit employee feedback through surveys, suggestion boxes, or one-on-one supervisor meetings.
+Regularly solicit employee feedback through surveys, suggestion boxes, performance review comments, or one-on-one supervisor meetings.
 Act on this feedback by improving the work environment, policies, and processes.
 Show employees that their opinions matter and that you are committed to addressing their concerns.

 Strong Company Culture